IVRPowers/blog/content/post/trends/video-call-onboarding-a-powerful-tool-for-financial-services.md

 ------------
 ###### Source: Interactive Powers

-In today's Digital Age, opening a new account or service without a face-to-face verification has become a absolute need.
+In today's Digital Age, opening a new account or service with a face-to-face verification has become a absolute need.
 This has created a need for online identity verification tools that can be integrated into digital channels to ensure a secure and efficient customer onboarding experience.

 **Video Call Onboarding** is one such tool that has become increasingly required for online services effectivity.
 It is a process that allows financial products providers to verify a customer's identity through a video real-time communication.
 This onboarding process is quick, convenient, and secure, and it can help financial institutions to comply with regulatory requirements while enhancing the customer experience.